Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Summary and future perspectives

 There are several phenomena that can be analyzed with the present method or its extensions.
 The molecular-bond structure accompanying clusters and the correlations among valence neutrons in neutron-rich nuclei can be interesting targets of our analyses.
 Visualization of motions of individual nucleons during reaction dynamics would also help understanding of mechanisms of fusion, fission, and multi-nucleon transfer reactions.

 \end{enumerate}

-\acknowledgments The authors thank discussions with Yu Liu, one of the authors of Refs. \cite{Liu16,Liu19,Liu20_JPCL,Liu20_NC}.
+\acknowledgments The authors are thankful for discussions with Yu Liu, one of the authors of Refs. \cite{Liu16,Liu19,Liu20_JPCL,Liu20_NC}.
 This work was supported by the JSPS KAKENHI Grant No. 19K03861.
-M. M. acknowledges the support from Graduate Program on Physics for the Universe (GP-PU) of Tohoku University.
+M. M. acknowledges support from Graduate Program on Physics for the Universe (GP-PU) of Tohoku University.